Net Zero Energy Schools: Lower Emissions, Higher Standards in Baltimore

 E8

-Baltimore isn’t just building schools—it’s reshaping what education and sustainability can look like for the 21st century.
-At Holabird Academy and Graceland Park, two net-zero energy public schools, the future is already in session.
-Solar panels line the roofs, geothermal wells lie beneath the ballfields, and energy-efficient features keep these buildings running entirely on renewable power.
+At Holabird Academy and Graceland Park, two net-zero energy Baltimore public schools, the future is already in session.
+Solar panels line the roofs, geothermal wells lie below the ballfields, and energy-efficient features keep these buildings running entirely on renewable power.
 But while these schools are a win for the planet, the real story is how they’re transforming the lives of everyone who steps inside—students, teachers, administrators, and the surrounding community.
+Stephanie Novak Pappas, the award-winning Principal of Holabird Academy, joins the conversation along with Amy Upton, Director of Environmental Design and Principal at Grimm & Parker Architects, the visionary behind these modern, sustainable, 21st-century schools where carbon emissions are down and performance is up.

 Show Links: